skx/marionette/README.md

 In addition to these conditional functions the following primitives are built in, and may be freely used:

+* `field(txt,index)`
+  * Split the given text on whitespace, and return the specified field by index.
+  * 0 is the first field, 1 is the second, etc.
 * `gt(a,b)`
   * Return true if a>b
 * `gte(a,b)`